telus/tds-core/guide/codebase-overview.md

 ### Writing tests {#tests}

-Tests utilise Jest and Enzyme matchers.
+Tests utilize Jest and Enzyme matchers.
 Tests are treated as a first-class citizen.
 Tests should clearly outline the features and expected output for a component.
 For some inspiration, have a look at how pre-existing TDS components' tests are written.

-Use assertions that produce helpful error messages. enzyme-matchers is useful for this.
+Use assertions that produce helpful error messages, [enzyme-matchers](https://github.com/blainekasten/enzyme-matchers) is useful for this.

 Do: